2020PB/police-brutality/reports/Nevada.md

 ### Police charge into peaceful crowd shouting "grab anybody" | May 31st

-LVPD attacked and arrested peaceful protestors, grabbing "anybody" indiscriminately.
+LVPD attacked and arrested peaceful protesters, grabbing "anybody" indiscriminately.
 At 0:28, an officer in the background can be seen kicking a falling protester.
 At 0:40, an officer shoves two protesters.
 Two photojournalists were among those arrested.

 tags: journalist, threaten, arrest, strike, shove, kick, protester